spencerwooo/onedrive-vercel-index/README.md

 ## Security Risks

-- In the original archived version, the deployer's OneDrive account `USER_PRINCIPAL_NAME` is leaked in the source code of the webpage.

-- In the original archived version, the deployer's `clientId` can be seen in the link used to obtain the authorization code in OAuth Step-2.
-The `obfuscatedClientSecret` can be seen in the source code of the OAuth Step-1.
+- In the archived version of the original author, the `userPrincipalName`, `clientId`, and `obfuscatedClientSecret` of the OneDrive account of the deployer are exposed in the source code of the web page.

 > This version checks whether authentication has already been passed when performing the OAuth authentication process.
-If it has, it redirects to the homepage; otherwise, it proceeds with the OAuth authentication process.
+If it has, it redirects to the homepage, otherwise, it proceeds with the OAuth authentication process.
 It attempts to prevent individuals with malicious intent from obtaining the values of `clientId` and `obfuscatedClientSecret` through the link address of OAuth authentication.

 - Because of the design decision of Next.js, environment variables starting with `NEXT_PUBLIC_` are not only available on the server side, but also on the client side (browser).
 This means that any environment variable starting with `NEXT_PUBLIC_` will be included in the built JavaScript file and will be sent to the user's browser.
 Therefore, anyone visiting your website can view the values of these environment variables by viewing the source code of the website or network requests.

+> This version uses non-`NEXT_PUBLIC_` prefixed environment variables for the `userPrincipalName`, `clientId`, `obfuscatedClientSecret`, and `baseDirectory` variables, making it as difficult as possible for website visitors to easily obtain your OneDrive account, ClientID, and ClientSecret information.

 ## Todo List

 - Put the password in the environment variables instead of the `.password` file.

+> However, in this way, it is more difficult to set different access passwords for different encrypted directories.

 - Redesign the LOGO.
 The contrast of the original LOGO is too low, and it is not consistent enough with the style of other icons and fonts on the page.